shahanakattil/MS-900-Lab-Content/Instructions/Module-4-M365-Security-and-Compliance.md

 ## Architecture diagram
 ![](../Instructions/Lab-Scenario-Preview/media/MS-900-LSP-Mod-4.png)

-### Exercise 1: Azure AD Security
+### Exercise 1: Microsoft Entra ID Security

-In this exercise, you will understand how to enable MFA in Azure Active Directory.
-Then Configure and manage access to important resources using Azure AD PIM.
+In this exercise, you will understand how to enable MFA in Microsoft Entra ID.
+Then Configure and manage access to important resources using Microsoft Entra ID PIM.

-#### Task 1: Enable MFA in AAD using Conditional Access Policy
+#### Task 1: Enable MFA in Microsoft Entra ID using Conditional Access Policy

 In this task, you will enable MFA in Azure Active Directory using Conditional Access Policy and verify the policy.